DIRACGrid/DIRAC/docs/source/DeveloperGuide/WebAppDIRAC/InstallWebAppDIRAC/index.rst

 Note: It is an LHCb specific configuration.
 You have to use your Configuration servers

-**NOTE: If you don't want to use Balancer, open WebAppDIRAC/WebApp/web.cfg and uncomment this line: #Balancer = None.**
+**NOTE: If you don't want to use Balancer, comment following parameter in configuration: /WebApp/Balancer=None.**

 Quick install